The Ruby Insignia

 A’Mara shrugged.
 “She enjoys painting flowers.”

 “I see that.”
-From what she could see of His face, a smile formed on His lips as He looked around at the soft paintings of flowers that decorated the ceiling.
+A smile formed on His lips as He looked at the paintings of flowers that decorated the ceiling.

 “She made these gorgeous murals of the different flowers in my garden.
-In the bath, she painted white lilies, and she did little rosebuds in the kitchen downstairs.”
+She painted white lilies in the bath and did little rosebuds in the kitchen downstairs.”
 Speaking of downstairs, “I made dinner for you.”

 A’Mara shook her head.
 “Alian no longer works for me.”

 “I know.”
 Kasi got up from the bed, making His way to the balcony, where she followed.
 “I found the person who stole your wings.”